 There is a considerable body of literature documenting the effects of MSCs on the immune system.
-MSCs act on both the adaptive and innate immune system by suppressing pro-inflammatory activities, inhibiting dendritic cell maturation, polarizing macrophages towards anti-inflammtory M2-like state, promoting the generation of regulatory T cells (Treg) via IL-10, suppressing proliferation and cytotoxicity of NK cells, and reduing B cell activation and proliferation.
+MSCs act on both the adaptive and innate immune system by suppressing pro-inflammatory activities, inhibiting dendritic cell maturation, polarizing macrophages towards anti-inflammatory M2-like state, promoting the generation of regulatory T cells via IL-10, suppressing proliferation and cytotoxicity of NK cells, and reducing B cell activation and proliferation.
 These functions of MSCs on the immune system have been covered extensively in several reviews[142-146].
 As discussed above in this review, ASD patients show an imbalance between Th1 and Th2, as well as NK cells, overproduction of pro-inflammation, and reduction of anti-inflammation.
 MSCs immunoregulatory effects have the potential to restore this immune imbalance, inhibit TNF-α, IL-1β and IFN-γ production, and increase IL-10 and IL-4 levels[147].

 In addition, MSCs are capable of crossing the blood-brain-barrier and migrating to sites of tissue injury and inflammation[148,149].
 MSCs act through Toll-like receptor (TLR) signaling to initiate the clearance of pathogens and promote the repair of injured tissue.
 These TLRs respond to so-called “danger signals” from microbial invasion, such as double-stranded RNA (dsRNA), LPS, and heat shock proteins, triggering intracellular signaling pathways.
 This results in the induction of inflammatory cytokines, type I IFNs, and upregulation of co-stimulatory molecules leading to the activation of the adaptive immune response[150].
 As mentioned above, prenatal exposure to poly(I:C), a synthetic analog of dsRNA, elicits a plethora of intracellular signaling pathways through binding to TLR3 in a MIA model of ASD[151], whilst LPS elicits distinct molecular profiles through binding to TLR4[152].
 In TLR3- and TLR4-mediated signaling pathways, toll–IL-1 receptor domain-containing adaptor inducing IFN-β (TRIF) leads to activation of the transcription factors interferon regulatory factor 3 (IRF3), which are responsible for induction of IFN-β[153] (Figure 2A).
 TRIF-dependent signaling pathway, both downstream of TLR-3 and TLR-4, also leads to activation of MAPKs and production of cytokines, such as IL-6 and TNF-α[153,154].
 Interestingly, TLRs may polarize MSCs toward pro-inflammatory (MSC1) or anti-inflammatory (MSC2) phenotypes.
-For example, TLR4 (LPS) priming results in production of pro-inflammatory cytokines such as IL-6 or IL-8 (MSC1), while TLR3 (dsRNA, ployI:C) priming induces secretion of anti-inflammatory molecules such as IL-10, IL-4, indoleamine 2,3-dioxygenase (IDO), or prostaglandin (PGE2) (MSC2)[155,156] (Figure 2B).
-These polarizing effects of TLR priming depend on the ligand concentration, timing and kinetics of activation.
+For example, TLR4 (LPS) priming results in production of pro-inflammatory cytokines such as IL-6 or IL-8 (MSC1), while TLR3 (dsRNA, ployI:C) priming induces secretion of anti-inflammatory molecules such as IL-10, IL-4, indoleamine 2,3-dioxygenase, or prostaglandin (MSC2)[155,156] (Figure 2B).
+These polarizing effects of TLR priming depend on the ligand concentration, timing, and kinetics of activation.
 This may also explain the contradictory results obtained so far regarding the effects of TLRs on immunomodulation by MSCs[155,156].
 However, in contradiction to the reported LPS polarizing process (MSC1 phenotype) observed in vitro, several studies have reported beneficial effects of MSC treatment in animal models of LPS-induced tissue injury[157-159].
 Therefore, the in vivo modulation of MSCs by TLR ligands deserves further investigation and clarification.
 In particular, the MIA model of prenatal exposure to poly(I:C) represents a good animal model in which to explore the underlying mechanism of MSC treatment in ASD.